pik-piam/GDPuc/README.md

 **To note:** The default conversion parameters are from the World Bank’s World Development Indicators (WDI) database (see [link](https://databank.worldbank.org/source/world-development-indicators)).
-The current parameters are from **January 2nd 2024**, with the next update planned for January 2025.
+The current parameters are from **April 30th 2024**, with the next update planned for April 2026.

 ## Installation